Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Control Synthesis

 \subsection{Learning of System Dynamics}

 Suppose that $u_{n, 0}$ has been determined at $\tau_n$ for each $n$.
-We then proceed to learn the system dynamics, denoted as

-at $\tau_{n+1}$ for each $n$.
-We follow the learning algorithm in the reference \cite[Section V]{ornik2019control}, which is based on the trajectory information within each learn-control cycle, spanning the interval $[\tau_n, \tau_{n+1}]$.
+We then proceed to learn the system dynamics, denoted as $v_x(u):=f(x)+G(x)u$ at $\tau_{n+1}$ for each $n$.
+We follow the learning algorithm in the reference \cite[Section V]{ornik2019control}, which is based on the trajectory information within each learn-control cycle, spanning the interval $[\tau_n, \tau_{n+1})$.
 This is achieved by leveraging the control affine form of system \eqref{E: sys}, and by employing an affinely independent sequence of constant inputs

 within $[\tau_n+j\dt, \tau_n+(j+1)\dt]$ for each $j\in\I_0$.
 Here, $\Delta u_j:=\pm\epsilon \eb_j$, for $\epsilon>0$ representing a small amplitude, and $\{\eb_j\}_{j\in\I_0}$ being the set of orthornormal unit vectors in $\R^m$.